-- After working for more than twenty years as a television and radio news reporter, Alison Burns is thrilled to be back at the University of Maryland as a teacher and Ph.D. student.
-Alison is entering the doctoral program to research ways to improve and expand journalism education.
-While she’s teaching broadcast news writing and reporting at Merrill College, one of her anticipated projects as a student is to create a journalism curriculum that helps young people develop empathy and community awareness by teaching them to be reporters.
+Alison Burns worked for more than 20 years as a television and radio news reporter, and is now researching ways to improve and expand journalism education.
 Alison spent most of her career as a Washington correspondent for Cox Media Group’s nationwide network of TV and radio stations.
 Reporting from Capitol Hill, the White House and the Pentagon, Alison delivered daily live reports and covered major breaking news and historic events.
 She continues to freelance at Cox as a producer.

 Ph.D.
 Cohort Entering 2015

-- Prashanth Bhat has worked for leading international media organizations including China Central Television-America, National Geographic Channel, and Voice of America.
-He began his career as a junior reporter at TV9, a local television station in Hyderabad, India.
-He then went on to work for Deccan Chronicle, South India’s largest circulated English daily and freelanced for The Times of India.
-Prashanth was also visiting faculty at Centum-U Institute of Management and Creative Studies.
-In 2015, he worked as a short-term consultant with the World Bank.
-Bhat holds a bachelor’s degree in communication and journalism from Osmania University in India and an MA from American University in Washington, D.C.
+Prashanth Bhathas worked for leading international media organizations including China Central Television-America, National Geographic Channel, and Voice of America.
+Bhat holds an M.A. from American University in Washington, D.C.
 His research interests are comparative media systems, millennials and news consumption, social media and news credibility, as well as media and journalism in India.

-- Oray Egin born in Istanbul in 1979, is a newspaper columnist and a popular journalist in Turkey.
-Between 2004 and 2011, he wrote a column focusing on current affairs, media, and popular culture for the Turkish daily Aksam.
+Oray Eginborn in Istanbul, is a newspaper columnist and a popular journalist in Turkey.
 He is also the author of four books in Turkey, including a novel.
-He holds a Bachelor’s Degree in International Relations from Istanbul Bilgi University and an MA from Columbia University’s Graduate School of Journalism.
+He holds an M.A. from Columbia University’s Graduate School of Journalism.
 Throughout his career, he has traveled all around the world and reported from different countries, including conflict zones.
-In Turkey, he has written extensively about a wide range of topics including the Israeli-Palestinian conflict, life in Bosnia after the collapse of Yugoslavia, religion and tourism in Cambodia, and underground culture in Tokyo.
 Oray’s latest book, Imha Plani (Plan of Destruction) is an account of how in the recent decade Turkish media has lost its independence and transformed into a pro-government mouthpiece through political pressure and censorship.

 Ph.D.
 Cohort Entering 2014

-- Katy June-Friesen is interested in how news media represent the identity of places and the people who live and work there.
+Katy June-Friesen is interested in how news media represent the identity of places and the people who live and work there.
 She is particularly concerned with how journalistic framing and language choices construct, reproduce, or dismantle dominant ideas about the culture and politics of U.S. regions, cities and neighborhoods, from West Baltimore to small-town Kansas.
 Her research draws on geography and cultural studies fields and often employs textual and discourse analysis.
-Her master’s thesis at the Missouri School of Journalism, The Sounds of Red and Blue America: Dissecting Musical References to “Red State” and “Blue State” Identity in Print Media During the 2004 Presidential Campaign, looked at how news media used music to represent regional culture.
-For ten years, she has reported on media, history, arts, culture and the outdoors for national magazines and newspapers; researched and written for documentaries; and produced content for websites and mobile apps.
-She received a master’s in cultural studies from Carnegie Mellon University and a bachelor’s in English from Bethel College, Kansas.
-See www.katyjunefriesen.com.

-- April Newton is a journalism student, professional and teacher.
+April Newton is a journalism student, professional and teacher.
 Inspired by the Clinton impeachment trial, she returned to school to study journalism, ultimately finishing a master’s degree at Syracuse University.
 Since then, she has worked as a local television news producer, winning a regional AP award, and as a freelance journalist for local publications.
-She has also taught communication and journalism courses at several universities, most notably at Marquette University, where she worked with students to create television news shows that have been nominated for (and sometimes won) regional Emmy awards.
+She has also taught communication and journalism courses at several universities.
 April’s research interests are in broadcast journalism, visual journalism, and online and social media and journalism.